Methodism and May Day: Intertwined in History

 To disseminate conference and denominational news and information more effectively, the Northern Illinois Conference is undergoing a communications audit.
 Big Heart Creative of Franklin, Tenn., is conducting the project.

-"We have begun the 'discovery' portion of the audit, which entails obtaining the opinions and preferences of the people of the NIC," said Rev. Victoria Rebeck, NIC's director of communications.
+"We have begun the 'discovery' phase of the audit, which entails obtaining the opinions and preferences of the people of the NIC," said Rev. Victoria Rebeck, NIC's director of communications.
 "This will help us develop a user-centered approach."

 The audit will examine every medium and process the conference uses to communicate with NIC United Methodists, its main audience.
 The final report, expected in early summer, will advise the communications department on what media to use to reach its audience as well as identify less effective approaches.